operate-bsv/www.operatebsv.org/src/docs/getting-started.md

 ## Creating Tapes

-A Tape is an `OP_RETURN` output that references one or more Ops and passes data parameters to the function.
+A Tape is an `OP_RETURN` output that references one or more Ops and passes data parameters to each function.

 For example, a simple Tape that just calls our Hello World Op might look like this: